-The National Retail Federation estimates Americans will spend as much as $2.5 billion on Halloween candy this year.
-That's a lot of bags of sugary stuff.
-But not all candy is created equal (we're looking at you, Tootsie Rolls).
+The National Retail Federation estimates Americans will spend as much as $9 billion on Halloween this year — and we’re betting a ton of that goes to the sugary stuff.
+But not all candy is created equal (we’re looking at you, Tootsie Rolls).

 1. Not accounting for kids with food allergies.

 Due to food allergies, more and more kids have to avoid wheat, nuts, gluten, or dairy.
 Set some special candy aside — Skittles, Smarties, and Jolly Ranchers are good ones for kids with certain common allergies — so everyone who rings your doorbell can feel included.
 Or bypass the candy all together and opt for non-food treats.
 And remember to put out a teal pumpkin so that trick or treaters can easily see that your house is allergy-friendly.

 Find out more: What Is the Teal Pumpkin Project?